Hellboy: B.P.R.D. career

-In 1952, a week after he was legally recognized as human, Hellboy officially joined the Bureau for Paranormal Research and Defense as a full time agent.
-Having matured with years of experience, Hellboy quickly becomes the Bureau's top investigator and field operative, alongside other human and quasi-human agents that include Kate Corrigan, a professor of folklore at New York University; Abe Sapien, an amphibian humanoid (Ichthyo sapiens); and Liz Sherman, a young pyrokinetic.
+In 1952, a week after being legally recognized as human, Hellboy officially joined the Bureau for Paranormal Research and Defense as a full time agent.
+Having matured with years of experience, Hellboy quickly became the Bureau's top investigator and field operative, alongside other human and quasi-human agents that include Kate Corrigan, a professor of folklore at New York University; Abe Sapien, an amphibian humanoid (Ichthyo sapiens); and Liz Sherman, a young pyrokinetic.

 During one of his early missions, he rescued a young girl named Alice Monaghan, who had been replaced by fairies with a changeling named Gruagach; this act foiled Gruagach's hopes of an easy human life.
 He also went to Russia and shot out the eye of the witch Baba Yaga for kidnapping and eating children.
 Gruagach and Baba Yaga both held lifelong grudges against Hellboy over these incidents.

 Things change dramatically for Hellboy during the events of Seed of Destruction when he searches for Professor Bruttenholm after he disappears during an expedition in the Arctic.
 He finds his adopted father only to witness his death at the hands of a Lovecraftian frog monster.
 The search takes Hellboy, Abe, and Liz to the Cavendish Hall mansion, where they fall into a trap set by Rasputin to lure Hellboy into an embrace of his own "destiny", with the assistance of Sadu-Hem, one of the 369 spawn of the Ogdru Jahad.
 Controlled by the spirit of one of the ancestral Cavendish men, Abe impales Rasputin.
 Liz's firestorm then incinerates Rasputin's body alongside Sadu-Hem's and destroys Cavendish Hall.

 Soon after, during a visit to Bromwich Church, Hellboy gets a glimpse of his conception 300+ years ago and learns he has two human half-siblings, a nun and a priest whose spirits remain bound to the place of their deaths after dying at the hand of his father Azzael.